keyuno/atomic-swap-xcp/README.md

 ## Code Implementation

-The code provided in this repository demonstrates how to perform the atomic swap between Alice and Bob using the CounterParty protocol and BitcoinJS libraries.
+The code provided in this repository demonstrates how to perform the atomic swap between Alice and Bob using the Counterparty protocol and BitcoinJS libraries.
 Before running the code, make sure you have Node.js and npm installed on your machine.

 ### Getting Started